bakpakin/Fennel/setup.md

 # Setting up Fennel

 This document will guide you through setting up Fennel on your computer.
-This document assumes you know how to download a Git repository and edit configuration files in a UNIX-like environment.
+This document assumes you know how to run shell commands and edit configuration files in a UNIX-like environment.

 Fennel can be used in non-UNIX environments, but those environments will not be covered in this document.